 This product happened to be Meiji Amino Collagen Powder.
 Long time no see, my friend!

-I’ve since tried Meiji Amino Collagen (Standard) for 2.5 months and am ready to share my observation.
+I’ve since tried Meiji Collagen Powder (Standard) for 2.5 months and am ready to share my observation.
 Read on!

 Preparing Meiji Collagen drink is quite an effortless affair.
 I’m really impressed with how thoughtful Meiji is in its product design and formulation.